giuntaja/ELK-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because of the efficiency of the process.
+No configuration was performed manually, which is advantageous because of the efficiency as well as the ease of repetitive use when new VMs are added, simplifying the configuration process.

 The playbook implements the following tasks:
 - Install docker.io